‘Amanda isn’t afraid of the dark corners. In fact, she tickles it until we all piss ourselves laughing!‘ – Nick @edfringe

 “@_amanda_jane you were FAB!” – Wendy Harmer, legendary Australian comedian, Broadcaster, ABC Sydney

-Check out a preview of one of the songs from All The Dumb Things here on the YOUTUBE CHANNEL
+Check out some of her songs here on the YOUTUBE CHANNEL

 Or just google and you’ll find all sorts of shit …

 TWITTER – of course!

 Also on Tinder… nope – now banned from Tinder.

 Space requirements – stage space for two mics, two people and a guitar, no set required

 Touring Availability – Remainder of 2018 and 2019

 Playing area – stage space for two mics, two people and a guitar, no set required

 Sound – two microphones, amp (own can be provided)